 Program applications must demonstrate how the applicants' actions have increased the use of patented technology to address humanitarian issues.
 For this competition, a humanitarian issue is one significantly affecting the public health or quality of life of an impoverished population.
 Judges will examine whether the criteria have been met for a humanitarian issue based on the description in the application.

 Applicants will select which category best fits their application, chosen from the following: (1) Medicine, (2) Nutrition, (3) Sanitation, (4) Household Energy, and (5) Living Standards.
 Medicine encompasses technology for any medical treatment or service, including medicines and vaccines, diagnostic equipment, medical devices, implants, assistive devices, epidemiology, and preventive medicine.
 Nutrition includes not only agricultural technology like drought-resistant crops, more nutritious crop strains, and farming equipment, but also technologies which improve food production, processing, preservation and storage, or preparation.
 Sanitation includes not only issues with clean water and waste treatment, but also other environmental issues with a demonstrable impact on human health, such as air pollution, toxic substances, chemical exposure, or land mines.
 Household Energy involves providing power to homes and communities for light, heating, cooking, or other basic needs in areas without reliable electricity.
-Living Standards encompasses a wide range of issues that empower people to escape poverty, such as education, literacy, access to information, communications, internet access, access to markets, and microfinance.
+Living Standards encompasses a wide range of issues that empower people to escape poverty, such Start Printed Page 18672as education, literacy, access to information, communications, internet access, access to markets, and microfinance.
 Technologies in this category include portable computers, cell phones, or internet access devices being used to foster literacy, education, or other life-changing knowledge.

 Applicants will designate the category in which they wish their application to be considered.
 The Office may reassign an application to another category at its discretion.
 Categories may be altered when awards are made to better reflect the applications received that year.